 Here’s something a little more common.
 Which picture is more “realistic”?

 You might be tempted to think the first is more “realistic,” but it isn’t.
-Look at yourself in the mirror, if you can’t face yourself because of some unnamed indiscretion, look at someone else.
+Look at yourself in the mirror, if a mirror isn’t at hand, look at someone else.
 Is there an outline around the head?
 Do you see a black line defining the nose or mouth?
 Of course not.
 Line drawings are a convention to represent shapes.
-The real world looks like that, it’s all colors and shapes and shadows, like the second picture.
-The first picture may be a more accurate representation of a person than the second, but it isn’t more “realistic.”
+The real world doesn’t look like that, it’s all colors and shapes and shadows, like the second picture.
+The first picture may be a more recognizable representation of a person than the second, but it isn’t more “realistic.”

 I’ll bet you thought I was going to write about the necker cube, that poiuyt* gizmo, or how objects in the mirror are closer than they appear, didn’t you?
 More than the eye can be fooled on a daily basis.

 On the following page are some more optical illusions.
 If you are not optically illused, better have your eyes checked.